baballev/Deepfake-detection/README.md

 ![Architecture of the final solution](sup-mat/architecture.png)

 The dataset we used was composed of real and fake videos from [VoxCeleb dataset](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/).
 We generated the fake videos using state of the art 2019 [first-order-model](https://github.com/AliaksandrSiarohin/first-order-model).
+Globally, the dataset is about 120 GB and it contains 7500 videos.

 ![Video dataset](sup-mat/video_dataset.png)